caniasERP/troia-webservice-connector/README.md

 # troia-webservice-connector
-A simple java api to connect troia platform via web service 2.0
+A simple java api to connect troia platform via web service 2.0.
+Also contains a web service testing tool which has a swing gui, to run this testing tool double click binar\troia-web-service-connector-x.x.x.jar file.

 #usage